asgaonkar/asgaonkar.github.io/docs/education.md

 {: .no_toc }

-"Willingness to learn is the best thing you could ever learn" ― Atit Gaonkar {: .fs-4 .fw-100}
+"Learning to learn is the best thing you could ever learn" ― Atit Gaonkar {: .fs-4 .fw-100}